slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Normality is a paved road: It’s comfortable to walk, but no flowers grow on it.' -- Van Gogh*
 *'There is pleasure in the pathless woods.' -- Lord Byron*

 > *'A ship is safe in the harbor but that's not what ships are for.'*
-*'Think of yourself as an explorer.
-You cannot find anything new if you are unwilling to leave the shore.'*

 > *'You can choose courage or you can choose comfort, but you can't choose both.'*

 > *'Take risk.
 Big audacious risk.
 You’ll never get what you want in life without it.'*

 > *'Choose the hard way.
 Life is easy, and a soft life makes for soft people.
 Take a cold shower, join a boxing gym, use the stairs instead of the escalator, go out in nature alone for a week.'*

+> *'I can’t understand why people are frightened of new ideas.
+I’m frightened of the old ones.' -- John Cage*

+> *'When we are tired, we are attacked by ideas we conquered long ago.' -- Friedrich Nietzsche*

 <!--
 This is where margins of safety come in.
 We build them to reduce the precariousness of chance.